4 year old • Male • 55 lbs

 At home, he loves to chew on his chew toys (we’re working on his propensity to chew household objects as well . . . ).
 Bruce seemingly had never lived inside before coming into foster care.
 For instance, he was scared by noisy household items (like the dishwasher).
 But after only a month, Bruce has made wonderful progress!

-He happily eats all of his meals in his crate already and is likely to continue to respond well to crate- training.
+He happily eats all of his meals in his crate already, and he goes into his crate at night for a bedtime snack and settles down to sleep there every night.
+We're still working on crating when we aren't home.
 He is happy to share his chew toys and treats with another dog.

 Bruce was a Very Good Boy when he got his nails clipped (he loves any form of attention!).
 He has shown polite interest in cats and would likely cohabitate well with a savvy kitty.
 Although Bruce is still learning some of the subtleties of house-living, he will be a once-in-a-lifetime companion who will bring humor and energy into the right pack.